 - 1. Level the motorhome from side to side and front to rear.
 Open all faucets. - 2.
 Turn the water pump switch to the OFF position. - 3.
 Open the two drain line valves in your utility compartment as well as the exterior water faucet.
 Open the water tank drain valve also located in the utility compartment.
-Remove plug or open petcock on the exterior face of the water heater. - 4.
+Remove plug or open petcock on the exterior face of the water heater.
+Sky Deck owners must be sure the shut off valve to the wet bar is open for the roof plumbing to properly drain.
+It is located inside the washer/dryer cabinet.
+Lift the cover behind the appliance to access the valve. - 4.
 The toilet water valve should be left in open position while draining water.
 It is located in the lavatory cabinet. - 5.
 While the water is draining from the system, depress the button on all hand spray heads and drain all water.
 Unscrew the head on spray unit and store. - 6.
 After the water has stopped running from the drain lines, apply at least 60 lbs. of air pressure at the city water inlet.
 Be sure the toilet valve and all drain valves and faucets are open and pump outlet hose is disconnected.
 This can be accomplished at a service station and will force any remaining water from the water heater and remove any water which may be trapped in low areas. - 7.
 Pour a cup of non-toxic antifreeze into the lavatory, sink, and tub drains to prevent freezing water in traps. - 8.
 Be sure to open the waste holding tank drain valves, and drain and flush the tanks thoroughly.
 (This is very important, as the sewage in the tank, if frozen, could seriously damage the tank.) - 9.
 Remove the batteries from your motorhome and store in a cool dry place where there is no danger of freezing.
 It is very important for optimum life of your battery to check it periodically and to keep it fully charged.
 This is especially true in winter months, when the temperature may drop below freezing.
 If the period of storage is for 30 days or less, you may turn off the "kill" switch rather than remove the batteries, - 10.
 Remove any items (food, cosmetics, etc.) from the interior that might be damaged by freezing, or might damage the motorhome if containers break.